hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **What is this?** Controls position sizing and stop loss/take profit levels.

 **Why?** Risk management is crucial - determines how much you risk per trade.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 6 introduces risk management parameters, which are absolutely critical for protecting your trading account.
+The lot size parameter controls your position size, with zero point zero one being a micro lot suitable for testing and small accounts.
+Stop loss in pips defines your maximum loss per trade, measured in pips rather than price.
+Setting it to 100 pips means you'll risk 100 pips on each trade, while setting it to zero disables the stop loss entirely, though that's not recommended.
+Take profit in pips works the same way, defining your profit target, and setting it to zero means you'll rely on the moving average exit rules instead of a fixed profit target."

 ```mql5
 input group "=== Risk Management ==="